mlip-cmu/book/19-testing-and-experimenting-in-production.md

 <figcaption>

-Example of a dashboard showing the result of an A/B experiment from [https://conversionsciences.com/ab-testing-statistics/](https://conversionsciences.com/ab-testing-statistics/)
+Example of a dashboard showing the result of an A/B experiment from [https://conversionsciences.com/ab-testing-statistics/](https://conversionsciences.com/ab-testing-statistics/) <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>